Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Foreign passengers to Malaysia are required to hold sufficient funds (at least USD 100 per day) to cover their expenses while in the country, return/onward tickets, and the necessary travel documentation for their next destination.
-If passengers are not in possession of a return/onward ticket, they will be requested to purchase one.
-Passports must have at least one unused page upon arrival.
-Note that admission will be refused to foreign ladies in an advanced stage of pregnancy (six months or more), except if they are in transit, for a maximum period of 72 hours (no extensions allowed).
-A yellow fever vaccination certificate is required to enter Malaysia, if arriving within six days of leaving or transiting through an infected area.
-NOTE: It is highly recommended that a visitor's passport has at least six months' validity remaining after their intended date of departure from their travel destination.
+Foreign passengers to Malaysia are required to hold return/onward tickets, and the necessary travel documentation for their next destination.
+A yellow fever vaccination certificate is required to enter Malaysia if travellers are arriving from or have transited through an infected area.
+It is highly recommended that visitors' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Although tipping is not customary in Malaysia, the more expensive hotels and restaurants add a 10 percent service charge to their bills and further gratuity is unnecessary.
 All hotel rooms are subject to a six percent government tax, though many cheaper hotels quote a price inclusive of this tax.